Valley Flyer: Proposed extension

 In the 2021 Vermont Rail Plan, VTrans modeled the potential extension of one daily Valley Flyer round-trip north from Greenfield to White River Junction, Vermont, and south from New Haven to Washington.
 This service would further supplement the Vermonter by doubling its frequency at four stations in Vermont and one in New Hampshire.
 VTrans forecast that this extension would attract an additional 30,500 to 50,200 riders per year by 2040.
 VTrans also considered extending a second daily Valley Flyer round-trip north to Brattleboro, but dropped this idea since the station lacks a turning mechanism.

 Service

 Two New Haven-Greenfield round-trips are offered on weekdays, with southbound trains in the morning and northbound in the evening.
 On weekends, one similarly scheduled New Haven-Greenfield round-trip is offered, in addition to a reverse round trip between Springfield and Greenfield.
 Valley Flyer trains meet Acela Express and Northeast Regional services at New Haven Union Station where passengers can typically make a cross-platform transfer between trains.
 Departures on the Valley Flyer are timed to make day trips between the Connecticut River Valley and New York City possible.

+Southbound Valley Flyer trains require an equipment move from the crew base and equipment layover yard at Springfield Union Station to the Olver Transit Center in Greenfield prior to the Greenfield departure as Amtrak does not have any crew or turnaround facilities in the area.
+Likewise, equipment and crews on northbound trips must dead head back to Springfield after unloading all Greenfield passengers.
+For the weekend Valley Flyer, tickets are available for these moves (trains 400 and 499.)
+On weekdays, these trips are dead head moves and are not open to passengers.
+Another unique operational aspect of the Valley Flyer is the need for the push pull trains to reverse directions twice at Springfield during the trip due to the station’s location just to the east of the intersection between the Amtrak Springfield Line, MassDOT Connecticut River Line, and CSX Berkshire Subdivision.